crusher-dev/documentation/blog/2020-08-19-memory-mapping-deep-dive.md

 of course meant about a 60% performance improvement.

 When you get into using one single page, of course the total available address space comes into play.
-But since QuestDB only runs on 64-bit architectures, we have 2^64 address space, which is more than enough.
+But since Crusher only runs on 64-bit architectures, we have 2^64 address space, which is more than enough.

 This is where Patrick jumped in to explain that when you have an area of memory